, ,

 Many internet pages give different prices for permanent eye color change.
 There are even some unfulfilled promises.
 Please research the risks of eye color change surgery and who is doing it best before deciding to change eye color.
 Beware of amateur centers that sprang up a few years ago.

-What factors influence the color of a baby’s eyes?
+What variables affect the color of a baby’s eyes?

-Your eye color is mostly determined by heredity.
-If everyone in a family has brown eyes, there is a strong likelihood that the new baby will have brown eyes as well.
-However, depending on how the chromosomes join together when a newborn is produced, there are families where everyone has a distinct eye color.
-Many people have used eye color charts in the past to predict what eye color a kid would have based on the parents’ preferences.
-Although these charts might be helpful in predicting eye colors, they are typically wrong.
+Your eye color is mostly influenced by inheritance.
+If everyone in a family has brown eyes, the new infant is likely to have the same color.
+However, depending on how the chromos/omes join together when a newborn is produced, there are families where everyone has a distinct eye color.

-In general, two brown-eyed parents are significantly more likely to produce a blue-eyed kid than two blue-eyed parents are.
-This is due to the fact that people with brown eyes may pass on the less dominant blue-eyed trait many generations later, until the genes for the lighter eye color matched.
+This is because persons with brown eyes may pass on the less dominant blue-eyed feature several generations later, until the genes for the lighter eye color converge.

 The newborn’s-baby’s eye color is determined by both the parent’s eye color and the frequency of the alleles.